 Suicide is a leading cause of death in the United States.
-Each year over 45,000 people in America kill themselves — a rate that has increased 41% since 1999.
+Each year over 45,000 people in America die by suicide — a rate that has increased 41% since 1999.
 Mental health conditions are often seen as the cause of suicide, but 54% of those who commit suicide do not have a known mental illness.

 Other than mental illness, there are a number of risk factors for suicide: